Minolta Rangefinder Cameras

 Minolta-35 Series of 35mm Rangefinder Cameras

-The descriptions of the progression of Minolta-35 cameras, below, is based on the excellent book Leica Copies by Hans P. Rajner 5 and in particular to the extensive research and the practical use of Minolta cameras by the expert Andrea Aprà (thanks Andrea !).
+The descriptions of the progression of Minolta-35 cameras, below, is based on the excellent books Leica Copies by Hans P. Rajner 5 and the book (in French) of Dominique and Jean-Paul Francesch.
+Histoire de l'Appareil Photographique Minolta (somewhat difficult to find).
+These descriptions also benefitted from the extensive research and the practical use of Minolta cameras by the expert Andrea Aprà (thanks Andrea !).
 (A note: Hans Rajner and Andrea Aprà have described designations for each of the different versions of the Minolta-35 which nearly all collectors have adopted.
 Minolta did not officially name Minolta-35 models prior to the "Model E" which had that name engraved on the camera face.
-The previous model names described by Rajner and Aprà logically work backward from the Model E.)
+The previous model names assigned by Rajner and Aprà logically work backward from the Model E.)

 Minolta-35 Model A